-This guide is for the Lightspeed operator running any kind of regulated catalog — cannabis dispensary, CBD storefront, hemp retailer, medical supply shop, or specialty retailer carrying licensed inventory — who is one audit, one recall, or one expired license away from a bad week, and is tired of stitching that work out of spreadsheets, email folders, and Drive screenshots.
-It walks through what Lightspeed handles, where the gap is, and what it looks like to layer LineNow on top without replacing the POS you already invested in.
+This guide is for the Lightspeed operator running any kind of regulated catalog — cannabis dispensary, CBD storefront, hemp retailer, medical supply shop, or specialty retailer carrying licensed inventory — who wants the audit, recall, and license-renewal work to stop living in spreadsheets, email folders, and Drive screenshots.
+It walks through what Lightspeed handles, where the compliance procurement gap is, and what it looks like to layer LineNow on top without replacing the POS you already invested in.

 If you're a Lightspeed retailer with regulated SKUs of any kind, this is for you.